nkrupen/gtfs-schedule-poster-a3-map/README.md

 ├── requirements.txt
 ├── gtfs.zip                                      <-- Your GTFS data feed
 ├── routes.gpkg                                   <-- GeoPackage containing route line strings
-├── blue_areas.geojson       <-- GeoJSON for custom water bodies
+├── blue_areas.geojson       <-- GeoJSON for custom water bodies (can be derived using blue_areas_geojson_loader in the project folder)
 ├─ templates/                   <-- Required folder for HTML templates ├    └── poster_template.html
 └── assets/                                      <-- Required folder for graphics (or place in root)